zammad/zammad-org/src/de/tutorials/sso-kerberos.md

 ein **Gruppenrichtlinienobjekt** (GPO) verwendet wird.
 :::

-1. Fügen Sie Ihren Zammad FQDN in den Internetoptionen unter *Security > Local Intranet > Sites > Advanced* hinzu.
+1. Add your Zammad FQDN in Internet Options under _Security > Local Intranet > Sites > Advanced_.
-2. Wählen Sie "Require server verification (https:) for all sites in this zone"
+2. Select "Require server verification (https:) for all sites in this zone".
-3. Wählen Sie unter *Security level for this zone > Custom level... > Settings
+3. Under _Security level for this zone > Custom level... > Settings
-   \> User Authentication > Logon* die Option "Automatic logon only in Intranet Zone".
+   \> User Authentication > Logon_, select "Automatic logon only in Intranet Zone".

 === Firefox